Yomguithereal/mnemonist/vp-tree.md

 The `VPTree` takes two arguments being the distance metric to use & the list of items to index (a `VPTree` does not support addition nor deletion).

+Note that the provided metric distance must be a [true metric](https://en.wikipedia.org/wiki/Metric_(mathematics)) else the tree will produce invalid results.

 ```js
 var tree = new VPTree(distance, items);
 ```